Faking It by Cora Carmack Audiobook Review & Book Giveaway

 Max dreams for her band to make it big, and has a series of odd jobs to support her habit.
 With her tattoos, dyed hair, and piercings, she’s not Cade’s usual type.
 But he feels more himself when he’s with her than he ever has.
 Max has some family demons in the closet, and puts on a mask in front of her parents, playing the perfect daughter role.
 But Cade is helping her to embrace her true self.
 The story is in dual narrative format so we get to see how Cade and Max are feeling about each other.

 I read the book first, but wanted to give a listen to the audiobook when I saw one of my favorite narrators Emma Galvin performs it.
-And FYI, even though it doesn’t say it on the cover of the audiobook or on Audible, the performance is split between two narrators.
-Narrator Dan Bittner reads Cade’s portion of the story.
+The performance is actually split between two narrators, with narrator Dan Bittner reading Cade’s portion of the story.
 It’s cute because both Bittner and Galvin perform Travis and Abby in Beautiful/Walking Disaster and now they’re a couple again in Faking It.
 Galvin’s voice is perfect for edgy characters so she’s a good fit for Max.
 And Bittner has the Golden Guy voice that’s very appropriate for Cade.
 The reading pace is good, and I was entertained for the 7.5-hour audiobook.
 Both the book and audiobook are equally enjoyable, so you can’t go wrong.

 Cora Carmack has a great knack for dialogue and writing romantic comedy.
 There is a good mix of relatable life and career issues, family drama, and romance.
 The romantic situations are totally in keeping with the story and don’t totally take over like some NA books.